topjohnwu/magisk-module-installer/README.md

-# RAM management fixes by crok
+# Android RAM management fixes by crok

 ## Tweak the memory management of the device, enable more background apps.. et cetera..